 Title IX prohibits sexual misconduct, gender discrimination, sexual harassment, retaliation, and other behaviors when gender- or sex-based.
+All students and employees are covered under Title IX, including people who are female, male, heterosexual, homosexual, bisexual, transgender, and of any gender identity or gender expression.
 Kalamazoo Curriculum The Kalamazoo Curriculum For fifty years, Kalamazoo College's distinctive K-Plan has served as the foundation and focal point of the College's curriculum.
 The original four components -- on-campus instruction, career service internships, foreign study, and the senior individualized project -- have remained at the heart of the K-Plan experience, augmented and enhanced by new opportunities such as service learning, externships, Guilds, social justice leadership, and intercultural research projects.
-Throughout a half century, however, the underlying principles of the K-Plan have remained unchanged: - Depth and breadth in the liberal arts; - Learning through experience; - International and intercultural engagement, especially through study abroad; and - Independent scholarship, culminating in the Senior Individualized Project (SIP).
+Throughout a half century, however, the underlying principles of the K-Plan have remained unchanged: - \ Depth and breadth in the liberal arts; - \ Learning through experience; - \ International and intercultural engagement, especially through study abroad; and - \ Independent scholarship, culminating in the Senior Individualized Project (SIP).

 Following these principles, students construct individualized K-Plans combining activities that reflect and expand their own interests.
 Some activities will integrate multiple K-Plan components, since the principles suffuse and reinforce one another.
 For example, students may experience depth and breadth in the liberal arts while on study abroad, intercultural engagement through service learning, independent scholarship while participating in the Guilds, or experiential learning while conducting their SIP.
 Thus, rather than narrowly prescribing a single path for students to follow from matriculation to graduation, the guiding principles in the K-Plan encourage students to navigate their own path to an individualized, integrated liberal arts education, and provides a structure to support them while doing so.
 Exploration Across the Liberal Arts The K-Plan and its general education curriculum encourage student exploration within the liberal arts through a variety of unique opportunities, both on campus and off.
 Students engage with new ideas, new experiences, new perspectives, and new places as they explore diverse disciplines, a variety of cultures, and possible careers.
 This exploration enables them to expand their intellectual horizons and to broaden their perspective on their particular field of interest.
 Before each registration period, students meet with their academic advisors to discuss their plans for pursuing an education that balances pursuing new interests, further developing and integrating existing interests, and studying at least one discipline in depth through a major.
 Students may also broaden their learning experience by studying a second discipline or an interdisciplinary field in depth through a major or minor.
 Students who wish to be considered for election to Phi Beta Kappa must demonstrate a knowledge of mathematics, take a wide variety of courses outside the major, and must include courses in the natural sciences, social sciences, and humanities.
 Shared Passages All students take three Shared Passage courses.